-There might not be a wrong way to do a bread pudding, but Chef Jamie’s Apple Bread Pudding is definitely the right way!
+There might not be a wrong way to make a bread pudding, but Chef Jamie’s Apple Bread Pudding is definitely the right way!
 Whether you use brioche, challah, or sweet bread, the result is a custard-like apple-ly pudding that pairs wonderfully with either our Late Harvest Sauvignon Blanc or our Angelica port-style dessert wine.

 2 loaves brioche, challah, or Hawaiian sweet bread

 2 tsp cinnamon